Zhanli-Li/Digital-Agricultural-Economics/README.md

 # Digital-Agricultural-Economics / 数字农业经济
 **Author / 作者** ：[Zhanli Li / 李展利](https://zhanli-li.github.io)
+If you find any problem, feel free open a issue in github, I will do my best to solve it.
 ## English Version

 This repository contains the final project for the "Principles and Applications of Digital Economy (Bilingual Course)" at Wenlan School of Business, Zhongnan University of Economics and Law.